RaynorD/RHS-M1A2-SEP/README.md

 - Main gun has full FCS capabilities

 This is simply a config patch.
 It requires RHS USAF to function: http://www.rhsmods.org/mod/2

+Uploading of this mod to the steam workshop by anyone other than Raynor_D is prohibited.